es-ude/enV5-base-project/README.md

 ### Clion specific settings

 Clion automatically detects targets and adds them to the configurations in the upper right corner.
-These can be build via one of the profiles.
+These can be built via one of the profiles.
 There are three profiles in total:

 * `Debug`: build targets for the RP2040 with debug logs
 * `Release`: build targets for the RP2040 without debug logs
 * `Unit Test`: regular unit test executables

-By default, the `Release` and `Unit Test` profiles are disabled.
-This is because CMake will otherwise fail during the initial configuration.
 Switching the profiles also "fixes" include paths, so if you have a unit test open, Clion will not recognize the inclusion of the unity.h file, as it is only included under the `Unit Test` profile.